Methods of detecting exoplanets: Imaging instruments

 In 2010, a team from NASA's Jet Propulsion Laboratory demonstrated that a vortex coronagraph could enable small scopes to directly image planets.
 They did this by imaging the previously imaged HR 8799 planets, using just a 1.5 meter-wide portion of the Hale Telescope.

 Another promising approach is nulling interferometry.

 It has also been proposed that space-telescopes that focus light using zone plates instead of mirrors would provide higher-contrast imaging, and be cheaper to launch into space due to being able to fold up the lightweight foil zone plate.
+Another possibility would be to use a large occulter in space designed to block the light of nearby stars in order to observe their orbiting planets, such as the New Worlds Mission.